CLC (group): 2018–2019: Black Dress, No.1 and continued releases

-2020–2022: Worldwide recognition, reinvention, members departure and disbandment
+2020–2023: Worldwide recognition, group's future activities on hold and members departure from Cube

 On March 1, 2020, Billboard reported that the singles "Me" and "Devil" debuted at number 5 and 7, respectively on the US World Digital Songs chart, months after their official releases with "Me" becoming the second best selling song that week only after BTS' "Black Swan".
 In May 2020, Yeeun joined the cast of the Mnet musical reality show, Good Girl.
 Yeeun participated on 3 songs as part of the Good Girl soundtrack: "Barbie", "Witch", and "Mermaid".
 She later promoted the former on the 672nd episode of M Countdown.
 She then released a special solo music video for "Mermaid" on the CLC YouTube channel in the run-up to CLC's September 2020 comeback, Helicopter.

 On August 13, 2020, Cube Entertainment announced that CLC would be making their comeback on September 2, 2020, nearly a year after their last release.
 On August 20, CLC released a new logo, a more simpler and mature monogram with the 'L' being stylised to look like an upside-down '7' in reference to the seven members.
 On August 21, Dive Studios announced that the group would be the hosts of the third season of the Idol 42 podcast, following CIX and Verivery, starting August 27.
 On September 2, CLC released their single, "Helicopter".
 Described as a "trap pop and EDM powerhouse song", "Helicopter" was co-written by member Yeeun.
 On September 17, 2020, CLC released promotional videos in collaboration with Seongdong-gu district, to promote the district's urban regeneration.
 On December 25, 2020, Elkie sent a legal notice to Cube Entertainment requesting termination of her contract.
 She said she had not been paid for her acting activities, and that Cube Entertainment had already stopped their "developmental support" of CLC, putting the group's future on hold.
-On February 3, 2021, Cube Entertainment confirmed via an official statement that Elkie is no longer with the group, and her contract with the company has been terminated.

-On March 9, 2021, Seunghee, Yeeun and Seungyeon released an OST titled "Another Level" for the Korean web drama Be My Boyfriend.
+On February 3, 2021, Cube Entertainment confirmed via an official statement that Elkie's contract with the company has been terminated.
+On March 9, Seunghee, Yeeun and Seungyeon released an OST titled "Another Level" for the Korean web drama Be My Boyfriend.
 On March 17, Cube Entertainment announced that Sorn would be making her official solo debut on March 23, with the English digital single "Run".

-On June 7, 2021, SPOTV News reported that Yujin would be participating in Mnet's survival show, Girls Planet 999.
+On June 7, SPOTV News reported that Yujin would be participating in Mnet's survival show, Girls Planet 999.
 Later, on August 13, 2021, during an interview Yujin gave during the show, she mentioned while tearing up that she had been told by the company that "CLC will no longer be having group activities".
-Cube Entertainment however did not confirm the statement made.
+Cube Entertainment did not confirm the statement.
 On October 22, during the finale of Girls Planet 999, Yujin ranked 3rd and secured her spot as a member and leader of the debuting group, Kep1er.

-On November 16, 2021, Cube Entertainment announced the departure of Sorn after her exclusive contract was terminated.
+On November 16, Cube Entertainment announced that Sorn had withdrawn from the group after her exclusive contract with the company was terminated.
+On December 3, 2021, Sorn signed with Wild Entertainment Group as a solo artist.